benwainwright/simpleFramework/pages/README.md

    done(data);
 }
 ```
 The second parameter `database` refers to the database API which is created by the user.
-This file must be called './database/interface.js' and must contain a module that implements a `setDb()` method that the framework can call in order to supply the loaded database, and a series of method that handlers can call to retrieve or manipulate data.
+This file (which will be automatically loaded by the framework) must be called './database/interface.js' and must contain a module that implements a `setDb()` method that the framework can call in order to supply the loaded database, and a series of method that handlers can call to retrieve or manipulate data.
 Note that you MUST call the `done()` callback method, with a data object passed in as a parameter.
 The properties of this object will then be bound to the corresponding handlebars template.

 ### Markup
 If you want to bypass templates and generate the markup for the request directly, you can export the markup() function.